I never lost passion for F1, says Raikkonen

 Raikkonen said he had two options, Lotus or Williams, and had started training a month ago to raise his fitness for Formula One and increase his neck muscle strength.

-The sport has changed since the 'Iceman' was last racing in grands prix, with Pirelli replacing Bridgestone as tyre supplier and the introduction of the moveable rear wing.
+The sport has changed since the 'Iceman' was last racing in grands prix, with Pirelli replacing Bridgestone as tyre supplier and the introduction of the moveable rear wing (DRS).

 "I haven't driven and I haven't even sat in a Formula One car since the last race in 2009," said the winner of 18 grands prix.
 "I'm interested to get back into the car, I'm two years older now and I don't think anything else has really changed.